deltaray/cloudperm/README.md

 # AUTHORS

-gdoc_perm_checker was written by Mark Krenz and Shruthi Katapally
+cloudperm was written by Mark Krenz.